 College-Wide Eligibility & Essential Elements

 - Be in good academic standing at Wheaton or another college or university during the semester(s) in which the student applies, is accepted and participates in the program.
-Students on academic probation or suspension, or who have incomplete grades, at Wheaton or another college/university are not eligible for a Wheaton College sponsored travel program.
+Students on academic probation or suspension, or who have incomplete grades, at Wheaton or another college/university are not eligible for a Wheaton College sponsored off-campus program.

 - Be in good standing with Student Development during the semester(s) in which the student applies, is accepted, and participates in the program.
-Students on disciplinary probation, including Chapel, or suspension are not eligible for travel programs.
+Students on disciplinary probation, including Chapel, or suspension are not eligible for off-campus programs.

 - Agree to behave while abroad according to Wheaton Community Covenant standards, any additional student conduct standards adopted by the particular study/service abroad program in which the student is a participant, and local laws.

 - Be at least 18 years of age or older prior to the start date of the program.

 - Comply in a timely manner with all travel preparation protocols including, but not limited to, attending orientations, paying all deposits and student bills, meeting all established application and pre-departure deadlines, obtaining passports and visas, completing Student Health Services requirements, responding to Student Care Team inquiries, etc. Students who fail to meet either College or program deadlines may not be allowed to participate.

 - Be current in their student accounts.
 Students with past due balances with Student Financial Services will not be permitted to register for study abroad programs.